ianh/owl/doc/generated-parser.md

 list = item (',' item)*
 ```

-matches some part of the input, bluebird will record
+matches some part of the input, Owl will record

 * the range of text that `list` matches, and
 * match details for each `item` in the list.